You might think you have some bushcraft skills but how many of these are you master of?

 Knowing which plants are edible can save your life and is a pretty cool bushcraft skill.
 Plants are the easiest meal you will have to catch…if you know which ones to eat.

 Foraging for edible plants may be less glamorous than building a shelter or trapping wild animals but it is just as important.
 This is the skill that takes the most education and is very region-specific.

 The best way to learn foraging is from an experienced mentor.
 The second best way to learn is from a really good guide.

 Start by learning common weeds that can be found many places like dandelion, chickweed, and clovers then get a good guide for your region.
 Here is a great list of foraging books from wildedible.com

 Remember the #1 rule of foraging: don’t eat it unless you are 100% sure that you have the right plant.

-When it comes to trapping, keep it simple and use common sense.
+When it comes to trapping small game, keep it simple and use common sense.
 There are a ton of different traps you could make but they mostly come down to snares and deadfalls (for fish traps, see #11).